GreptimeTeam/docs/docs/user-guide/continuous-aggregation/manage-flow.md

 CREATE FLOW IF NOT EXISTS my_flow
 SINK TO my_sink_table
 EXPIRE AFTER INTERVAL '1 hour'
-COMMENT = "My first flow in GreptimeDB"
+COMMENT 'My first flow in GreptimeDB'
 AS
 SELECT
     max(temperature) as max_temp,